MicroEJ/docs/KernelDeveloperGuide/kernelConsiderations.rst

 A dedicated memory area should be allocated for this purpose.

-The Storage (TODO) library provides a key-value pair mechanism to easily store data on a FileSystem.
+The :ref:`chapter.storage` library provides a key-value pair mechanism to easily store data on a FileSystem.

 Heaps & Stacks
 ~~~~~~~~~~~~~~